RECRUITMENT

 The Beginning of a New Life

 Children arrive at the Villages in early January for the start of the school year.
-Many of the first-year students are amazed to find that for the first time in their lives, they have their own bed and clothing that belong just to them.
-Many also need to be taught how to use the toilets and showers as their homes had no running water.
+Many new students are amazed to discover, for the first time, they have their own bed and clothing.
+This is a new experience for children who have never had personal items.
+Many also need instruction on using toilets and showers, as their homes lacked running water.

 DAILY LIFE